Ynck-Hng/O-shop/README.md

 If you would like to use the `Admin` account, enter in the form : email : `admin@admin.com`, passsword : `admin`.
 If you would like to use the `Client` account, enter in the form : email : `johndoe@client.com`, password : `client`.

+All other accounts stored in the database will follow this pattern : email : `firstnamelastname@client.com`, password : `firstnamelastname`

 Or, you can create your own account and try out the sign-in and login form at the same time ! :thumbsup:

+:warning::warning: While emails are not case-sensitive, passwords are.
+Make sure to double-check that your password is typed correctly.  :warning::warning: